tefi-anbessa/test_bench/docs/DEVELOPER_NOTES.md

 - [x] Refactor models to include a universal "label" attribute to be used when presenting polymorphic associations.
 - [ ] Refactor projects controller with improved workflow.
 - [ ] Add type checking with Sorbet or RBS
-- [ ] Implement caching for frequently accessed demand data
+- [ ] Implement caching for frequently accessed data
 - [x] Upgrade to Rails 8 (Completed in rails8 branch)
 - [x] Refactor electrical policy classes (CablePolicy, SwitchboardPolicy, MotorPolicy, LightCctPolicy, SocketCctPolicy) to use a shared concern or base class to reduce code duplication
 - [x] Refactor all views to use pundit policy checks.